Our philosophy is simple. We teach our students the most effective Brazilian Jiu Jitsu techniques in the most time-efficient manner possible.

 Owner & Head Instructor

-Rich trained for over 10 years with Master Renzo Gracie and Professor John Danaher at the world-famous "Blue Basement" at the Renzo Gracie NYC Academy.
-He was awarded his black belt by Professor Alan "Gumby" Marques, who is a third degree black belt under the legendary Master Ralph Gracie.Meet Rich
+Rich trained for over 10 years at the Renzo Gracie NYC Academy's world-famous "Blue Basement" and was promoted to brown belt by Master Renzo Gracie and Professor John Danaher.
+After relocating to Northern California with his family, Rich was awarded his black belt by Professor Alan "Gumby" Marques, who is a third degree black belt under the legendary Master Ralph Gracie.Meet Rich